-Starting the Engine
+Starting the Engine: Gasoline

-- 1. Make certain the generator is on a flat, level surface. - Disconnect all connected electrical loads from the generator.
+- 1. Make certain the generator is on a flat, level surface. - Disconnect all electrical loads from the generator.
 Never start or stop the generator with electrical devices plugged in or turned on. - 3.
-Turn the gasoline fuel valve to the "ON" position.
+Turn the fuel select dial to the "GASOLINE RUN" position.